Affiliate programs for mom bloggers are a great way to make money blogging.

 As most bloggers will tell you, when it comes to affiliate marketing, Michelle Schroeder-Gardner of Making Sense of Cents is pretty much THE go-to expert.

 When someone runs a blog that makes over a million dollars a year (the majority of which comes from affiliate marketing), you listen to what she has to say.

-I’ve worked my way through Michelle’s amazing course Making Sense Out of Affiliate Marketing and after implementing the advice in the course, I've increased my affiliate income to over $2,000 monthly.
+I’ve worked my way through Michelle’s amazing course Making Sense Out of Affiliate Marketing and after implementing the advice in the course, I’ve increased my affiliate income.

 If you’re interested in really digging into the ins and outs of affiliate marketing, I cannot recommend Michelle’s course enough.